pvormste/yetwebutils/README.md

 # Yet 'Another' Web Utils (yetwebutils)

 `yetwebutils` is a highly opinionated collection of go packages, which reduces the amount of boilerplate code for simple web projects.

-Remember: **It is highly opinionated.
-HIGHLY.** :-)
+But essentially it acts like another standard lib for creating web applications.

-But essentially it acts like a second standard lib for creating web applications.
+_This project is more like an experiment on how much web functionality can be abstracted in own reusable packages and I'm very curious how this will evolve.
+The main goal is to reduce boilerplate code for greenfield web projects.
+Nervertheless feel free to use it for your own needs!_

 ## Packages